 Designed to provide supportive relationships and experienced guidance for faculty around all aspects of academic life and help acclimate faculty as they adjust to a new environment or role.
 Our well-respected, experienced mentors provide important advice and support on issues that are central to your success, including teaching, networking, time management, research, grant writing, publishing, work/life balance, and navigating departmental cultures.
-This program is open to all faculty, including both non-tenure-track and tenure-track faculty, full-time and part-time.
+This program is open to faculty members of all ranks, full-time and part-time.

 At present, membership in the Faculty Mentoring Program is limited to faculty on the Denver Campus.
 Anschutz Medical Campus (AMC) faculty are encouraged to seek mentoring within their home academic departments.
 AMC faculty are welcome to reach out to the CFDA for assistance in connecting with their departmental mentoring program.